-And when it comes to the risk factors for having a stroke, some will present unique challenges because those risk factors are out of our control while other risk factors can easily be monitored to reduce the chances you’ll face when it comes to reducing your risk for a stroke.
+And when it comes to the risk factors for having a stroke, some will present unique challenges because those risk factors are out of our control while it’s easier to monitor other risk factors to reduce the chances you’ll face when it comes to reducing your risk for a stroke.

 Uncontrollable Stroke Risk Factors

 With age, the risk of a stroke rises.
 Each decade after the age of 55, the chance of having a stroke doubles.
 That means that at age 75, you’re four times as likely to have a stroke than you were at 55.

 Studies show African Americans are twice as likely to have a first-time stroke than Caucasians, even at younger ages.
 This is mostly due to the fact that African Americans also tend to be more at risk for high blood pressure and obesity.

 If you have a family history of strokes, with either a parent or grandparent having had one, your chances increase of having one yourself.

 Certain people inherit a disease called CADASIL (Cerebral Autosomal Dominant Arteriopathy with Sub-cortical Infarcts and Leukoencephalopathy), which can lead to damage in the blood vessel walls in the brain through a genetic mutation.

 Be sure to know your family’s medical history so you can be sure to take extra care of your body to help prevent a stroke.

 Women are more likely to suffer from a stroke than men and more women die from them, too.
 Women have more stroke risk factors than men, taking birth control pills or becoming pregnant.

 Talk to your doctor about these stroke risk factors and find out what else may increase your chances of a stroke while learning more about prevention.